rOpenGov/ropengov.github.io/_posts/2014-12-30-fmi-stations.md

 The measurements may contain NAs and values -1, which I suspect may also have something to do with missing values but can't say for sure.

-For comparisons sake, let's also get some data from Kaisaniemi (Helsinki) observation station:
+For comparison's sake, let's also get some data from Kaisaniemi (Helsinki) observation station: